Jose Marmolejos, Marco Gonzales power Mariners to 8-5 victory over Angels

+The Mariners (3-4) combined to score 18 runs to win their final two games in Anaheim, and the youngest team in the majors now heads home bubbling with confidence for their season-opening series starting Friday night against Oakland.

+“We learned a lot about ourselves here over the last week, and guys are really excited to get back home and get back in T-Mobile,” manager Scott Servais said in a Zoom video conference.
+“It is going to be process throughout the year, but I am super, super excited about where we’re headed. … We’re just seeing the confidence shoot through the roof right now. “

-Marmolejos hammered his first career home run 412 over the wall in right field in the first inning, giving the Mariners an early three-run cushion, and Marco Gonzales was superb into the seventh inning as Seattle clinched its first series win of the season with an 8-5 victory over the Los Angeles Angels Thursday night at Angel Stadium.
+Joe Marmolejos hammered his first career home run 412 over the wall in right field in the first inning — a three-run blast — and Marco Gonzales was superb into the seventh inning.

-Shed Long hit his first homer of the season, a solo shot 408 feet to right field, to spark a five-run ninth inning as the Mariners put the game away.
+Shed Long hit his first homer of the season, a solo shot 408 feet to right field, to spark a five-run ninth inning.

 J.P.
 Crawford and Kyle Lewis continued their torrid starts to the season, each adding a two-run bloop single later in the inning to help the Mariners build an 8-2 lead.